RetroSwimAU/xtidebuilder/README.md

   * The example values I provided for a custom build came from Bits Und Bolts' video on the subject: https://www.youtube.com/watch?v=ilEZB5pY0VI
 * If you don't like Docker and wish to build directly in your Linux environment, got you covered.
   * Requires Make, NASM, UPX, Subversion, and Perl.
-    * E.g. `sudo apt install make nasm upx subversion perl`
+    * E.g. `sudo apt install make nasm upx-ucl subversion perl`
   * Clone the repo and run `./uncontained.sh`

 Credits: